 - First, use clear transfer tape (I cut mine to the size of one of my labels), and transfer your design to the tape.
 Note: transfer tape can be reused multiple times!

 - Next, place your design on your container where desired, and use a plastic scraper or old gift card to firmly adhere your label to the container.
+If you are interest in knowing what jars I love, I have rounded-up some of my favorite farmhouse style pantry storage for you!

 - Last, slowly begin to peel off the transfer tape, leaving your vinyl label on your container.
 That’s it!